herrera-ignacio/oopnotes/README.md

  # Facade

 The facade pattern is used to define a simplified interface to a more complex subsystem.
+It helps us to hide the internal complexity of our systems and expose only what is necessary to the client through a simplified interface.
+In essence, is an abstraction layer implemented over an exissting complex system.

 [--> Reference <--](http://www.blackwasp.co.uk/Facade.aspx)